XML,

 Have you ever tried to process data in XML?

-Did you have to load its values into a relational database or simply convert it to plain CSV?
+Did you have to load its values into a relational database or simply convert the XML to plain CSV?

 What if I told you that there is a simple way of processing complex XMLs — including solving some misconceptions around the specifics of XML?